 Because it is so common for dogs to sleep with their eyes open, you probably do not have anything to worry about.
 If your dog is behaving as it normally would, chances are it is just sleeping, albeit in a slightly unsettling manner.

-Why Do Dogs Sleep with Their Eyes Open?
+Why Does My Dog Sleep with Their Eyes Open?

 Scientists do not know the exact reason why dogs sleep with their eyes open, though they have some hunches.
 These hunches have to do with their evolved survival strategies that have helped dogs remain apex predators throughout the years.